lrusso/llama3pure/README.md

 # llama3pure

 Inference Llama 3 in pure C, in pure JavaScript for Node.js, and in pure JavaScript for Web.
+Three Inference Engines ready to be used.
 Supports both Llama and Gemma architectures.

 ![demo](https://github.com/lrusso/llama3pure/blob/main/README.gif?raw=true)